pestphp/pest-plugin-stressless/README.md

 $result = stress('example.com')->concurrently(requests: 2)->for(5)->seconds();
 ```

-At any time, you may `dd` the stress test result to see all the available metrics:
+At any time, you may `dd` the stress test result to see its details like if you were using the `stress` command):

 ```php
 $result = stress('example.com')->dd();